sagesharp/foss-heartbeat/README.md

 ### Scrape information from GitHub

 First, scrape information from GitHub for each repository you're analyzing.
+Note that this step may require several hours or even a day, due to github API rate limits.

 ```bash
 $ python ghscraper.py GITHUB_REPO_NAME GITHUB_OWNER_NAME FILE_WITH_CREDENTIALS